Adam Stalnaker 0:10

 Securities offered by Registered Representatives through Private Client Services, Member FINRA/SIPC.
 Advisory products and services offered by Investment Advisory Representatives through Rockport Wealth Advisors, a Registered Investment Advisor.
 Private Client Services and Rockport Wealth Advisors are unaffiliated entities.

-Rockport Wealth Advisors is a dba of Rockport Wealth, LLC, a fee-only Registered Investment Adviser (RIA) registered with the Ohio Division of Securities and offering a full range of professional services.
+Rockport Wealth Advisors is a dba of Rockport Wealth, LLC, a fee-based Registered Investment Adviser (RIA) registered with the Securities and Exchange Commission and offering a full range of professional services.
 The scope of any financial planning and/or consulting services to be provided depends upon the needs of the client and the terms of the engagement.
-Please see our ADV disclosure documents for more information about our business.
+Please see our CRS & ADV disclosure documents for more information about our business.